viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 You can also try turning the robot off and on again, and then retrying the process.

 ## Implement the custom base code

+Now that the Freenove server is set up, you will follow the [process for creating modular resources](../../extend/modular-resources/#use-a-modular-resource-with-your-robot).
+Use [this tool](https://github.com/viam-labs/generator-viam-module) to generate stub files.
+Then, edit them as necessary to define how each base API method interacts with your robot dog.

 From the Raspberry Pi terminal, create a directory inside the home directory to hold your custom code files: